mrsimpson/prompt-driven-collaborative-shopping/IMPLEMENTATION_PLAN.md

   - [x] Checkout with creation of new lists
   - [x] Drag and drop re-ordering
   - [x] Editing of items
-  - [ ] Improve navigation efficiency
+  - [x] Improve navigation efficiency
-  - [ ] Better shopping experience for multiple lists
+  - [x] Better shopping experience for multiple lists
+  - [ ] Edit and delete shopping lists

 ## Phase 4: State Management